thomas-bsn/thomas-bsn/README.md

 💻 __I'm a french student in Computer Science at EPITA and an Apprentice IT Engineer working at "STILL SEARCHING".__

+🎓 __Bachelor of Applied mathematics and computer science at Université 2 Toulouse - Jean Jaures__

 #### Mastered languages & Frameworks:

 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)